threez/evolveblog/_posts/2010-12-09-tester-vs-developer.markdown

 When i say equally weighted i don't mean, that the code for testing and the code for development has to be equal.
 I mean that the problem, its solution, the functions and the quality requirements are on both sides of equal importance.
-Therefor they both should become the same time.
+Therefor they both should get the same time budget.

 If you are developing on a feature for one day you should test it at least one day too.
 Testing more than that is not worth it, as far as my experience goes.